jonathf/chaospy/docs/index.rst

 problems, but also to be a foundry for experimenting with new problems, that are not so well established.
 To do this, emphasis is put on the following:

-* Focus on an easy to use interface that embraces the `pythonic code style
+* Focus on an easy-to-use interface that embraces the `pythonic code style
   <https://docs.python-guide.org/writing/style/>`_.
 * Make sure the code is "composable", such a way that changing one part of the code with something user defined should be easy and encouraged.
 * Try to support a broad width of the various methods for doing uncertainty quantification where that makes sense to involve ``chaospy``.
-* Make sure that ``chaospy`` plays nice with a large set of of other other similar projects.
+* Make sure that ``chaospy`` plays nice with a large set of other similar projects.
 This includes `numpy <https://numpy.org/>`_, `scipy
   <https://scipy.org/>`_, `scikit-learn <https://scikit-learn.org>`_,
   `statsmodels <https://statsmodels.org/>`_, `openturns